johnhoangn/rbxDeepEngine/README.md

 Loading Screen:
     See Roblox.ReplicatedFirst.DeepLoad

-Using Deep Engine from an external-to-the-engine code container:
+Using Deep Engine from an external-to-the-framework code container:
     _G.Deep
     _G.DeepEngineOnline

 Extending Deep Engine:

-    -- Adds functionality to the Engine such as a Network service, --	eliminating the extra "Services" layer when indexing from an Engine module --	e.g. self.Services.Network -> self.Network
+    -- Adds functionality to the Framework such as a Network service, --	eliminating the extra "Services" layer when indexing from an Framework module --	e.g. self.Services.Network -> self.Network
     -- @param key
     -- @param value
     Engine:ExtendEngine(key, value)

-    -- Writes a value to a key at the Engine level (Engine.Blackboard) -- @param key
+    -- Writes a value to a key at the Framework level (Engine.Blackboard) -- @param key
     -- @param value
     Engine:SetEngineVariable(key, value)